Top 20 Palm Trees That Can Survive Freezing Weather And Snow

 Mexican Fan Palm Tree (Washingtonia robusta).
 Photo by Flickr.

-The Mexican Fan Palm, scientific name Washingtonia robusta, is native to desert regions of Mexico.
-Just like California Fan Palm, it tolerates cold in dry climate much better than cold in wet climate, but is nowhere as robust as California Fan Palm.
+The Mexican Fan Palm, scientifically named Washingtonia robusta, originates from desert regions in Mexico.
+Similar to the California Fan Palm, it handles cold weather better in dry climates but isn’t as robust as its Californian counterpart.

-This moderate growing palm is perfect for landscape in USDA zones 8b-11.
-If you are trying to grow Mexican Fan Palm outside its normal zone 8b, make sure it has been planted in full sun and has great drainage.
+This moderately paced growing palm is an excellent choice for landscaping in USDA zones 8b-11.
+If you’re attempting to cultivate the Mexican Fan Palm outside its usual zone (8b), ensure it’s planted in full sun with proper drainage.

 11. Mazari Palm Tree (Nannorrhops ritchiana)